 On April 6, 2009, the Company entered into a mortgage loan in the amount of \$4,000 related to its headquarters facility in Middletown, Rhode Island.
 On June 9, 2011, the Company entered into an amendment to the mortgage loan.
 The loan term is ten years, with a principal amortization of 20 years, and the interest rate will be a rate per year adjusted periodically based on a defined interest period equal to the BBA LIBOR Rate plus 2.00 percentage points.
-Land, building and improvements with an approximate carrying value of \$5,000 as of December 31, 2014 secure the mortgage loan.
+Land, building and improvements with an approximate carrying value of \$5,000 as of December 31, 2015 secure the mortgage loan.
 The monthly mortgage payment is approximately \$12 plus interest and increases in increments of approximately \$1 each year throughout the life of the mortgage.
 Due to the difference in the term of the loan and amortization of the principal, a balloon payment of \$2,551 is due on April 1, 2019.
 The loan contains one financial covenant, a Fixed Charge Coverage Ratio, which applies in the event that the Company's consolidated cash, cash equivalents, and marketable securities balance falls below \$25,000 at any time.
-As the Company's consolidated cash, cash equivalents, and marketable securities balance was above the minimum threshold throughout the twelve months ended December 31, 2014, the Fixed Charge Coverage Ratio did not apply.
+As the Company's consolidated cash, cash equivalents, and marketable securities balance was above the minimum threshold throughout the year ended December 31, 2015, the Fixed Charge Coverage Ratio did not apply.
 Under the mortgage loan, the Company may prepay its outstanding loan balance subject to certain early termination charges as defined in the mortgage loan agreement.
 If the Company were to default on its mortgage loan, the land, building and improvements would be used as collateral.
-As discussed in Note 16 to the consolidated financial statements, effective April 1, 2010, in order to reduce the volatility of cash outflows that arise from changes in interest rates, the Company entered into two interest rate swap agreements that are intended to hedge its mortgage interest obligations by fixing the interest rates specified in the mortgage loan expires on April 16, 2019.
+As discussed in Note 16 to the consolidated financial statements, effective April 1, 2010, in order to reduce the volatility of cash outflows that arise from changes in interest rates, the Company entered into two interest rate swap agreements that are intended to hedge its mortgage interest obligations by fixing the interest rates specified in the mortgage loan to 5.91% for half of the principal amount outstanding and 6.07% for the remaining half